-Notes:

-1. The terms and conditions of transactions were determined in the same way as ordinary transactions through negotiations given costs associated with system development & system application sales and system management and operation services.
+Notes: 1.
+The terms and conditions of transactions are determined in the same way as ordinary transactions through negotiations given costs associated with system development & system application sales and system management and operation services.

-2. The acquisition price per share of treasury shares was decided based on the closing price of the Company's common stock on the Tokyo Stock Exchange on 21st June 2021.

-- 3. The transaction amount above was calculated by multiplying the number of shares granted through the exercise of share acquisition rights for stock options during the year ended 31st March 2022 by the exercise price. - 4.
+- 2. The disposal price of treasury shares is determined based on market prices. - 3.
+The terms and conditions of forward exchange contracts are determined based on the exchange rate, etc. at the time of contracts.
+The transaction amount is the cumulative total of the contract amount. - 4.
+The transaction amount above is calculated by multiplying the number of shares granted through the exercise of share acquisition rights for stock options during the year ended 31st March 2023 by the exercise price.
+The stock options of Audit & Supervisory Board Member were granted before the inauguration of Audit & Supervisory Board Member. - 5.
 It is due to contribution in kind of monetary remuneration claims associated with the Restricted Stock-based Remuneration Plan.